jinming-cheng/scRNAseqWorkshop/README.md

 ## Overview

-This workshop is a shorten version of SingleCellWorkshop from Yunshun Chen, and more details can be found [here](https://yunshun.github.io/SingleCellWorkshop/articles/SingleCellWorkshop.html).
+This workshop is a shortened version of the [SingleCellWorkshop](https://yunshun.github.io/SingleCellWorkshop/articles/SingleCellWorkshop.html) from Yunshun Chen, and more details can be found [here](https://jinming-cheng.github.io/scRNAseqWorkshop/articles/scRNAseqWorkshop.html).

 In this workshop, you will learn how to analyse single-cell RNA-seq count data using Seurat and ternary plot.
-This workshop uses one epithelium sample of human normal mammary gland, which can be obtained from the 10X Genomics dataset (GSE161529) of [Pal et al. 2021.
-EMBO J.](https://doi.org/10.15252/embj.2020107333).
+This workshop uses one epithelium sample of human normal mammary gland, which can be obtained from the 10X Genomics dataset ([GSE161529](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE161529)) of [Pal et al. 2021.
+EMBO J](https://doi.org/10.15252/embj.2020107333).

 ## Pre-requisites